Clastify logo

 Metals, non-metals and metalloids

 A metalloid is an element with properties intermediate between metals and non-metals, often able to show both metallic and covalent behaviour.
-Metalloids lie along the stepped boundary between the metals and non-metals, including elements such as boron, silicon and germanium.
+Metalloids sit along the stepped boundary between the metals and non-metals, including elements such as boron, silicon and germanium.
 Don’t treat the boundary as a brick wall; metallic and non-metallic character form a continuum.

 Period number and outer energy level

-The principal quantum number, n, is a dimensionless number used to label an electron energy level.
-In main-group elements, the period number shows the outer occupied energy level.
-Period 3 elements, for instance, have their valence electrons in the third energy level, so those outer electrons occupy 3s and/or 3p sublevels.
+For main-group elements, the period number shows the outer occupied energy level.
+So, for period 3 elements, the valence electrons are in the third energy level, occupying 3s and/or 3p sublevels.

 You should know these named classifications: